open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 Right now we're triggering updates manually whenever we make a change.
 This is fine for some use cases, but it can get pretty cumbersome and we are not able to respond to changes triggered by parent components.

-It's better to let `LitElement` observe data changes for us, and trigger the updates when necessary.
+It's better to let `LitElement` observe data changes for us and then trigger the updates were necessary.
 We can do this by defining `todos` as a property of our element.

 Start by adding a static properties field, and add `todos` as an array property: